 Eric Betzig’s career path has been anything but conventional.
 The physicist zigzagged through a variety of positions in academia and industry, ultimately landing among the original group of scientists who joined HHMI’s Janelia Research Campus in 2005.

-Growing disillusioned with the near-field technique and academic science in general, he left Bell Labs and joined his father’s machine tool company in Michigan, where he spent seven years developing and then marketing a precise motion control technology for automated cutting tools.
+Growing disillusioned with the near-field technique and academic science in general, Betzig left Bell Labs in 1994 to become vice president of R&D at his father’s machine tool company in Michigan.
+He spent seven years at the company, developing and then marketing a precise motion control technology for automated cutting tools.
 However, the technology was a commercial failure.

 Image: Paul Fetters